Find trends, advice and value at these special breakout sessions during TC Disrupt 2021 – TechCrunch

 TechCrunch Disrupt 2021 takes place September 21-23, and we’re here to call out just some of the awesome content we have scheduled over three very busy days.
-The Disrupt agenda so far features more than 80 interviews, panel discussions, events and breakout sessions that span the startup tech spectrum…with more to come!
+The Disrupt agenda so far features more than 80 interviews, panel discussions, events and breakout sessions that span the startup tech spectrum… with more to come!

 You gotta pay to play: Buy your pass to Disrupt 2021 here and open a door to opportunity.